-Sharing outside your organization isn't supported for national clouds, like the Germany or China cloud instances.
+Sharing outside your organization isn't supported for national clouds, like the China cloud instance.
 Instead, create user accounts in your organization that external users can use to access the content.

 If you share directly to a guest user, Power BI will send them an email with the link.
 To avoid sending an email, add the guest user to a security group and share to the security group.

 For more detailed info, including how row-level security works, check out the whitepaper: Distribute Power BI content to external guest users using Azure AD B2B.

 For information about Azure AD B2B, see What is Azure AD B2B collaboration?.